AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/faq.md

 **What's the benefit of Discover over Measure?**

-Bizible Discover provides better functionality, such as drill-throughs, and better filtering, such as Subchannels and Channels.
+Marketo Measure Discover provides better functionality, such as drill-throughs, and better filtering, such as Subchannels and Channels.
 We are also sunsetting Measure some time in 2019.

 **In Measure, I was able to filter by Ad Group and Account when filtered into Ad accounts - how can I see this in Discover?**